 About the project

-EnergyCo is responsible for leading the delivery of Renewable Energy Zones (REZ) and enabling infrastructure.
+We're responsible for leading the delivery of renewable energy zones (REZs) and enabling infrastructure.

-Delivery of projects in REZs will require the transportation of large and heavy renewable energy components from ports such as the Port of Newcastle.
+Delivery of projects in REZs requires the transportation of large and heavy renewable energy components from ports such as the Port of Newcastle.
 These can include wind turbine components and transformers for generation and transmission infrastructure.

-The upgrades will be funded by the NSW and Australian Governments with $128.5 million announced towards road upgrades and ancillary works.
+The first stage of Port to REZ upgrades includes 19 intersection upgrades between the Port of Newcastle and Elong Elong in the Central-West Orana REZ.
+These upgrades will be funded by the NSW and Australian Governments with $128.5 million announced towards road upgrades and ancillary works.

 Road upgrade benefits